Inflation in September was 8.2%. That means retirees will get an 8.7% raise next year

 "Wow!"
 Christophersen exclaimed when told about the expected boost to her benefits.
 "That's huge.
 That will make a difference."

 More than 65 million people will see the increased payments, including disabled workers and survivors as well as retirees.
-The jump is significantly more than the typical worker is getting.
+The expected jump — between 8 and 9% — is significantly more than the typical worker is getting.

 "People on Social Security always get referred to as being on a fixed income, but they're the only group in the country that is not on a fixed income," says Bill List, a retiree in Lititz, Pa.
 "They at least get a COLA.
 Whereas a lot of people in the working world, it depends on how the business is doing whether they get a raise or not."